vaki-nakamura/nms-misctextfixes/README.md

 # nms-misctextfixes
 A mod aiming to fix various text inconsistencies, misleading descriptions and typos found in No Man's Sky.
+Mod affecting only English language files.
 Idea by FriendlyFirePL.

 # Current version